Back to Blog

 AI reads full review text to generate summaries.
 Detailed reviews with specific mentions give you more surface area.
 Consistent positive sentiment across recent reviews matters most.

-What Google Penalizes
+What Does Google Penalize?

 • Sudden review bursts after long periods of inactivity (looks like manipulation)